matthew-brett/czi-nibabel/work_plan.md

 read these formats, but lacks a standard API for reading and storing surface data with metadata; see https://github.com/nipy/nibabel/issues/936, https://github.com/nilearn/nilearn/issues/2171.
-We will develop a standard API, apply it to the three standard formats, and design an efficient general HDF5 storage container for serializing surface data and metadata.
+We will develop a standard API, apply it to the standard formats, and design an efficient general HDF5 storage container for serializing surface data and metadata.

 Range
 =====